-Despite these advances, our work on skill learning in ICARUS is still in its early stages.
-For instance, we should demonstrate its ability to learn hierarchical structures both on traditional cognitive tasks like multi-column subtraction and on other dynamic domains that, like in-city driving, require the integration of problem solving with reactive control.
+Nevertheless, our work on learning and development in ICARUS is still in its early stages.
+We should demonstrate its ability to acquire hierarchical structures on additional domains that include both cognitive tasks like multi-column subtraction and on dynamic domains that, like urban driving, require the integration of cognition with reactive control.
+One promising class of cognitive domains involves games like chess, which seem certain to introduce new challenges because of their extended duration.
 Future work on driving should show that our methods are sufficient to acquire more complicated skills that involve extended tasks like package delivery and complex settings that include other vehicles.
-Another promising class of domains for studying skill learning involves two-person games like chess, which seem certain to introduce new challenges because of their extended duration.